KyreenaH/Designing-for-Web/README.md

   3. It’s very important to use fonts that are optimised for web (web hinted), or you will have issues with font-rendering.
 Windows in particular renders fonts with little regard for curve precision, so many fonts are specifically optimised to prevent this issue and maintain legibility.
 You will also need to consider a fallback font-stack that is found on all computers eg. Arial, Times, etc, in case your custom font doesn’t load for whatever reason.

   4. Further on type in web: where your audience is located will matter, so you will want to host your custom fonts in the same locale to reduce load delay.
-Note that licensing is also very important (so as not to open the company up to lawsuits) so ensure that typefaces used have an appropriate, DRM-free license attached (DRM is pretty terrible in NZ).
+Note that licensing is also very important (so as not to open the company up to lawsuits) so ensure that typefaces used have an appropriate, DRM-free license attached (For instance, New Zealanders will struggle to find fonts that they can legally use).

   5. Any text in the design should not be an image, unless it is a decorative/ illustrative device.
 Otherwise, text should be inputted in the CMS, or coding process.
 There are many reasons for this; chief being for SEO, and accessibility (screen readers can't read images).